ajstewartlang/MSci_Reproducible_Data_Science/README.md

 ## Before the First Workshop - Installing R and RStudio

-You will probably want to bring a laptop for this course - although we will be in a PC cluster if you don't have a laptop.
-Beforehand, you should install R (the language) and RStudio (the interface that helps us interact with R) - each is available for OSX, Windows, and various flavours of Unix.
+You will probably want to bring your laptop for this course (although we will be in a PC cluster in case you don't have a laptop).
+Beforehand, on your laptop you should install R (the language) and RStudio (the interface that helps us interact with R) - each is available for OSX, Windows, and various flavours of Unix.
 You can install R from here:

 https://www.stats.bris.ac.uk/R/